-- Play a key role in the pastoral care system and in the promotion of positive behaviour in the school - Should be the first person to whom a student will turn to for help or advice - Will encourage students to be fully involved in the life of the school, in form activities and to take pride in their form room - Will contact parents as needed and are the first point of contact for parents who have concerns that are not subject related - Will accurately maintain the register of attendance for their form and chase and record reasons for absence on a weekly basis.
-They monitor punctuality and if a student is late to registration twice in a week the pastoral support assistant will set a detention - Are alert to emerging patterns of absence and refer any attendance concern to the Pastoral support assistant and Head of Year - Will monitor the personal appearance and behaviour of students in their form.
-They check the uniform of students in their form on a daily basis, including jewellery and issue the appropriate consequence points. - Will be responsible for checking student planners on a weekly basis, monitoring homework records in the planner and if there are any messages from home they will act on these.
-Urgent issues are communicated directly to the member of staff involved - Will listen to and support students and refer them on to others as needed, particularly if they notice signs of anxiety or stress - Will attend assemblies with their forms, enforce good behaviour during the assembly and supervise their form's movement to the place of assembly.
-They are also expected to supervise their form's production of Year Assemblies on the rota drawn up by the Head of Year - Will monitor the progress of the students in their forms and after school tracking point data has been collected, they will play a key role in action plans and Behaviour Reports decided on by Heads of Year teachers should seek to motivate students by issuing reward points.
-If a student is not behaving in an acceptable manner, the subject teacher should issue consequences as appropriate.
-They should liaise with the Head of Department if the poor behaviour is ongoing.
+- Play a key role in the pastoral care system and in the promotion of positive behaviour in the school - Should be the first person to whom a student will turn to for help or advice - Will encourage students to be fully involved in the life of the school, in form activities and to take pride in their form room - Will contact parents as needed and are the first point of contact for parents who have concerns that are not subject related - Will accurately maintain the register of attendance for their form.
+They monitor punctuality and if a student is late to registration twice in a week the pastoral support assistant will set an after school detention - Are alert to emerging patterns of absence and refer any attendance concern to the Pastoral support assistant and Head of Year

+- Will monitor the personal appearance and behaviour of students in their form.
+They check the uniform of students in their form on a daily basis, including jewellery and issue the appropriate consequence points. - Will listen to and support students and refer them on to others as needed, particularly if they notice signs of anxiety or stress - Will attend assemblies with their forms, monitor behaviour during the assembly and supervise their form's movement to the place of assembly.
+They are also expected to supervise their form's production of Year Assemblies on the rota drawn up by the Head of Year - Will monitor the progress of the students in their forms and after school tracking point data has been collected, they will play a key role in action plans and Behaviour Reports decided on by Heads of Year